 For the unambiguous referencing and identification of a grid cell, the cell code composed of the size of the cell and the coordinates of the lower left cell corner in ETRS89-LAEA shall be used.
 The cell size shall be denoted in metres ("m") for cell sizes up to 100m or kilometres ("km") for cell sizes of 1000m and above.
-Values for northing and easting shall be divided by $10^n$ , where n is the number of trailing zeros in the cell size value.
+Values for northing and easting shall be divided by 10^n , where n is the number of trailing zeros in the cell size value.

-6.2 Theme-specific requirements and recommendations
+6.2.
+Theme-specific requirements and recommendations

-6.2.1 Coordinate reference systems
+6.2.1.
+Coordinate reference systems

 Based on the INSPIRE horizontal coordinate reference system, each Member State shall define a projection or a set of projections suitable for working with the underlying cadastral parcels on national territory and cross-border areas where applicable for a SpatialPlan.
 A projection is suitable if it offers few linear alterations (ideally less than 50 cm per 500 m) and so enables users to measure distances and surfaces in meaningful way.
+This projection or set of projections has to be defined in agreement with neighbouring countries.
 This projection or set of projections must be well documented to allow the conversion from and to the common Coordinate Reference System.
 The documentation shall be provided according to ISO 19111, which states how a projected coordinate reference system must be described.

-7 Data quality
+7. Data quality